microsoft/typespec/docs/standard-library/protobuf/overview.md

 }
 ```

-Package names may be explicitly overridden by providing an optional `PackageDetails` item to the `@package` decorator.
+Package names may be provided using the optional `PackageDetails` argument to the `@package` decorator.
 The following TypeSpec namespace will result in a file `com/example/test.proto` that has the line `package com.example.test;` within it:

 ```typespec
 @package({